Topological exodromy with coefficients: Introduction

 Let $X$ be a locally contractible topological space.
-In classical terms, the monodromy correspondence is an equivalence between the abelian category $\mathrm{LC}(X;\mathrm{Ab})$ of locally constant sheaves of abelian groups on $X$ and the abelian category $\Fun(\Pi_1(X), \mathrm{Ab})$ of representations of the first fundamental groupoid of $X$.
+The monodromy correspondence is an equivalence between the abelian category $\LChyp(X;\mathrm{Ab})$ of locally constant sheaves of abelian groups on $X$ and the abelian category $\Fun(\Pi_1(X), \mathrm{Ab})$ of representations of the first fundamental groupoid of $X$.
 This equivalence can be seen as a concrete way of bridging the topological world, incarnated by the locally constant sheaves, and the algebraic world, incarnated by the representations of the first fundamental groupoid of $X$.
-The advent of higher categorical techniques \cite{HTT} allowed to improve this correspondence by replacing $\Pi_1(X)$ with the \emph{homotopy type} $\Pi_\infty(X)$ of $X$, which in many senses is still an object of algebraic nature.
-There is a natural map $\Pi_\infty(X) \to \Pi_1(X)$, which induces an equivalence
+Working with Verdier duality, it is very often desirable to work with a derived category of locally constant sheaves, but some care has to be applied: already when $X = S^2$ is the $2$-sphere, the monodromy correspondence shows that $\LC(S^2;\mathrm{Ab}) \simeq \mathrm{Ab}$, and so its derived category is unable to make the difference between $S^2$ and $\ast$.
+Historically this has been fixed by defining the derived category of local systems as the full subcategory of the derived category of all sheaves spanned by those complexes with locally constant homologies.

-but interestingly this is no longer true if we replace $\mathrm{Ab}$ by its derived $\infty$-category $\cD(\mathrm{Ab})$\footnote{Notice that throughout the main body of the paper, we will rather write $\Mod_\Z$ instead of $\cD(\mathrm{Ab})$.}.
-On the other hand, what is still true is that there is a canonical equivalence
+The advent of higher categorical techniques \cite{HTT} allowed for a more streamlined approach to this issue.
+Replacing $\mathrm{Ab}$ by its derived category $\cD(\mathrm{Ab})$, it makes sense to consider the $\infty$-category of local systems with values in $\cD(\mathrm{Ab})$.
+The resulting $\infty$-category $\LC(X;\cD(\mathrm{Ab}))$ allows to recover the singular cohomology of $X$ (see for instance \cite[Corollary 3.31]{HPT}), and it is therefore a far more complete invariant than $\LChyp(X;\mathrm{Ab})$.
+It is equally possible to improve the monodromy correspondence, by replacing representations of the ($1$-)groupoid $\Pi_1(X)$ by representations of the $\infty$-groupoid $\Pi_\infty(X)$ (a.k.a.\ the homotopy type of $X$).
+More precisely, there is a canonical equivalence

-where the right hand side denotes the $\infty$-category of hypersheaves that are locally the hypersheafification of a constant presheaf.
-Notice that these two categories are sensitive to the whole homotopy type of $X$, rather than just to its first fundamental groupoid.
+where the right hand side denotes the $\infty$-category of hypersheaves that are locally the hypersheafification of a constant presheaf (the word ``hyper'' can be disregarded when $X$ is sufficiently finite dimensional).